neperfepx/neper/doc/exprskeys.rst

 :data:`area`    surface area                        tess :data:`vol`     volume                              tess :data:`size`    size (surface area/volume in 2D/3D) tess
+:data:`step`    simulation step                     tess
 =============== =================================== ==================

 Available keys for tessellation seeds, vertices, edges, faces, polyhedra, crystals and cell groups are provided below.
 Also note that the keys apply to *cells* if they are tagged to apply to *polyhedra* and the tessellation is 3D and *faces* and the tessellation is 2D, and that keys apply to *crystals* if they apply to *cells*.
 You may also replace, in the tessellation keys themselves, :data:`poly` by :data:`cell` if the tessellation is 3D and :data:`face` by :data:`cell` if the tessellation is 2D (it applies only in rare cases).
 For example, for a 2D tessellation, you may use :data:`-statcell ncells` instead of :data:`-statface nfaces`.
 Keys specific to cells are defined accordingly in the following but also apply to *polys* is the tessellation is 3D and *faces* is the tessellations is 2D.

 To turn a key value into a value relative to the mean over all entities (e.g. the relative cell size), append the key expression with the :data:`:rel` modifier.
 To turn a key value into a value which holds for a unit cell size, append the key expression with the :data:`:uc` modifier.
-To use as a reference only the *body* or *true* entities (see below), append :data:`b` or :data:`t` to the modifiers, respectively.
+To use as a reference only the *body* entities (see below), append :data:`b` to the modifiers.

 ================================= =================================================================================================== =========================================
 **Key**                           **Descriptor**                                                                                      **Apply to**